rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 Image segmentation is inherently interactive and repetitive, which is why there are dozens of applications out there neatly wrapping functionality such as what we saw today in a GUI.
 If you want to perform 'proper' segmentations of medical image data then take a look at applications like [TurtleSeg](http://www.turtleseg.org/), [ITK-SNAP](http://sourceforge.net/projects/itk-snap/), [MITK](http://www.mitk.org/MITK), etc etc. Google's your friend :).

 The point of this post, however, was to introduce you to [SimpleITK](http://www.simpleitk.org/), a truly simplified interface to a very powerful library.
-As I said in the intro, I barely scraped the surface here and there's still a lot of very interesting functionality to explore, e.g., multi-modal segmentation, image interpolation, and image registration being the topics I will be delving into next.
+As I said in the intro, I barely scraped the surface here and there's still a lot of very interesting functionality to explore.

-Before I close, I'd like to note that going from a labelfield, such as the one we saw above, to a 3D surface is rather easy.
+Before I close, I'd like to note that going from a label-field, such as the one we saw above, to a 3D surface is rather easy.
 All one would need to do is segment the full 3D image data and then use a surface extraction algorithm on each label much like what I presented in [this past post about surface extraction](http://pyscience.wordpress.com/2014/09/11/surface-extraction-creating-a-mesh-from-pixel-data-using-python-and-vtk/).

 ## Links & Resources